zanderbraam/num_2_word/README.md

 ### 2. Upload Text File

-1. Select **“Upload Text File”** in the sidebar.
+1. Select **"Upload Text File"** in the sidebar.
 2. Upload a `.txt` file where **each line** is a sentence.
 3. Each non-empty line is processed:

    * The first integer is extracted and converted.
    * Results are shown in a table (`Input`, `Output`).
-4. You can download the results as a **CSV** via the “Download Results as CSV” button.
+4. You can download the results as a **CSV** via the "Download Results as CSV" button.

 ---